Global supply chain management: Logistics

 When managing a global supply chain, it is important to place emphasis on logistics performance as there has been an increase in business-to-business international marketing.
 Logistics is inherently difficult and complex for a global supply chain as it deals with trade regulations, shipping distances, and cross-currency issues.
 Companies and/or organizations who place an emphasis on logistics management can find themselves with a serious competitive advantage as it has a clear visible impact on customers.

 Focusing on customer preferences when implementing and managing a companies logistic services has proven to provide the organization with several benefits.
 One of the major benefits is cost reduction.
 Costs can be reduced if the company identifies all the necessary logistic segments and then eliminates unnecessary and redundant.
 Customizing logistics not only reduces cost, but it also increases revenue by appealing to the customer base which in turn stays loyal to the business.

 To stay competitive, organizations need to develop global logistic strategies that appropriately and effectively appeal to the customer's needs.
 By doing this, companies are able to take advantage of the increasingly profitable global market.

 Supply management

 Supply management deals with the development and management of the critical business and supplier relationship.
 Some companies will use supply chain management software to help manage the flow of products and information.
-Notable companies that provide supply management services include Oracle, Epicor, Infor, and IBM.
+Notable companies that provide supply management services include Oracle, Epicor, Infor, NetSuite and IBM.
 As the market becomes progressively global, the strategy of outsourcing suppliers is increasingly used.
 Outsourcing suppliers has several benefits for a business if they can effectively develop the relationship.
 In 2020 the global supply chain management market was valued at $18.7 million and was projected to reach $52.6 million by 2030.